sundar19/Ozone_motors/arduino_nxp_chipkit/Readme.txt

 CAN_L<===>CAN_L(Arduino CAN controller)

-Run multiple_can project in nxp and nxp_text in Arduino and chipkitCAN_NXP in chipkit send values from arduino and note it in chipkit
+Run multiple_can project in nxp and nxp_text in Arduino and chipkitCAN_NXP in chipkit To send sensor values from Arduino to chipkit run can_imu_nxp.ino in Arduino and sensor_can in chipkit

+send values from arduino and note it in chipkit